Reference

 • skill IDs are sanitized before installation

-• imported bundles are copied into a managed directory rather than executed in place from remote sources
+• imported bundles are staged and scanned before activation rather than executed in place from remote sources

 • ClawHub ZIP extraction skips unsafe path traversal content